 Pavillion No. 68 Armenia at the VDNKh, Cultural heritage site at Exhibition of Achievements of National Economy in Moscow, Russia.

-A painting titled "Siberia" by K. Schekotov hangs in the central courtyard, framed with wheat wreaths.
-This artwork dates from the building's original period and reflects its earlier identity.
+A painting titled "Siberia" by K. Schekotov hangs in the central courtyard, framed with wheat wreaths, and dates from the building's first years as a Siberia pavilion.
+It is one of the rare interior elements that survived the building's many changes of identity over the decades.

 The community of curious travelers